raspberrypilearning/quest-seeker/en/step_2.md

 --- task ---

+**Test:** Play your scene:
-**Test:** Check that your item does not appear when you Play your scene.
-Go and talk to the QuestGiver and Accept the quest.
-Make sure that the item appears.
-Also check that the 'Accept' button disappears and isn't shown again if you return to the Quest Giver.
++ Check that your item does not appear at the start.
++ Go and talk to the QuestGiver and Accept the quest.
++ Make sure that the item appears when the quest is accepted.
++ Also check that the 'Accept' button disappears and isn't shown again if you return to the Quest Giver.

 --- /task ---